clux/facemaulers/factions/undying-soul.md

 - Party defeats [[umnos]] and closes the spine; demon lords not controllable.
 - [[irae]] + [[arklem]] baits [[felgolos]] into shadowfell for his kids, doing a slow drain there
 - Party defeats bone city, discovers [[irae]]'s behind the scenes work, fixes [[celerom]]

+## Goals
+- Re-animate, and kill the Raven Queen, to raise Kiaransalee
+- Slowly convert the living into an army of the dead

 ## Headquarters
 [[velddrinnsshar]]